ethankuoch/only-philly-sports/README.md

 - Occasional updates, so expect this to be outdated or broken from time to time.
 - Chrome requires a fee to publish add-ons, so I will not be publishing to Chrome Store for now
-- Not really only philly sports! (see features)
+- Not only philly sports! (see features)

 ## Screenshots